madhav-madhusoodanan/blockchain/classes/guide.md

 The signature ensures that things are cryptographically secured.

 The blockchain is what keeps track of the user's activity.
+The blocks are arranged chronologically, with newest blocks first.
 Users are required to maintain it (atleast the hashes of the blocks).
 Users can delete it after they are verified.